runquest/eureka/001 - ⭕️ sboard/index.md

 #### To do
 - [ ] LinkedIn page
-- [ ] Figure out how to see traffic
+- [x] Figure out how to see traffic
+- [ ] Should I build an subscription email
+- [ ] Should we write a book
+- [ ] Should we test quora to start with?
+- [ ] Should we get super active on LinkedIn